mzahana/indoor-nav-at-risclab/software-in-the-loop-joystick-flight.md

 ```
 rostopic echo /joy
 ```
-You should see an output similat to the following.
+You should see an output similar to the following.
 ```
 header:
   seq: 699